droukin-jobs/smartpay01/README.md

 ---
 ## 5 TESTING

+All runtime tests are in /\*.sh
+- Multithreading performance can be tested with test\_list\_terminals.sh script by forking it several times
+- There are makfeil rules for runtime testing

-All tests are in file tests/test.c
+All function tests are in file tests/test.c

-At the moment there are helper function tests checking for validity of input and some boundary conditions.
+- At the moment there are only helper function tests checking for validity of input and some boundary conditions.

-Note: json_float_test fails due to flaoting point format not being carefully specified, but this function is not used in the project and there fore will not be fixed in the nearest future.
+Note: json\_float\_test fails due to floating point format not being carefully specified, but this function is not used in the project and there fore will not be fixed in the nearest future.

 ---
 ### PS.
 Thank you